Sleep disorders: how to get quality rest?

 4. An unfavorable environment

 Ambient noise (busy street, noisy neighbors, or a snoring partner) and extreme temperatures (a room that's too hot or too cold) can all affect sleep quality.
-The ideal temperature is generally between 18 and 20°C. Additionally, an unsuitable mattress or pillow can cause pain and make nights uncomfortable.
+The ideal temperature is generally between 18 and 20°C. In addition, an unsuitable mattress or pillow can cause pain and make nights uncomfortable.

 What can you do to sleep better?